 More of Inside Dolce Vita

-Dolce Vita is run and owned by Abbi Ibraham, former manager at Luna Rosa Italian restaurant in Anguilla.
-Abbi had been in the Italian restaurant business for many years.
+Abbi Ibraham owns and runs Dolce Vita.
+He is the former manager of the old Luna Rosa Italian restaurant in Anguilla.
+Abbi has been in the Italian restaurant business for many years.

-Chef Christopher Bacchiega came with Abbi to partner Dolce Vita.
-The chef's creations, and the menu, is authentic Italian, with an Anguilla twist, taking advantage of the island's natural ingredients...
-Seafood.
+Chef Christopher Bacchiega joined Abbi in Anguilla when Abbi decided to embark on his own venture.
+Chef's creations, and the menu, is authentic Italian, with an Anguilla twist, taking advantage of the island's natural ingredients... seafood.

-For starters we tried Caprese di Bufola, Carpacio di Tommo o Pescoe Spada, and Calamari Fritti.
-Yuki and Mom recommend the fresh Caprese salad (they asked our waitress to hold the olives and pesto sauce).
+For starters, the Caprese di Bufola, Carpacio di Tommo o Pescoe Spada, and Calamari Fritti are light ways to begin the meal.
+Yuki and Mom recommend the fresh Caprese salad (they ask to hold the olives and pesto sauce).

 The most highly recommended appetizer?
-Dad says their Swordfish Caparcio is the best carpacio he's ever tasted.
+Dad says their Swordfish Carpacio is the best carpacio he's ever tasted.
 And not only is it delicious, you can't get it anywhere else on the island!

 Yuki Eating Linguini with Crayfish

-After appetizers, their menu is divided into three sections:
+After appetizers, Dolce Vita's menu is divided into three sections:

 Pasta, meat and seafood.